Is it my imagination, or are companies offering extended product warranties way more often than they used to?

 The folks I was speaking with were clearly on tightly scripted customer service rails, and they forced me to go through the same thousand-step technical troubleshooting torture every time I called before they would forward me to the department I needed to speak to.
 I haven’t felt that tormented since junior high!

-Me, near tears of frustration: “Please.
+Me, nearly in tears of frustration: “Please.
 This is my fourth time calling.
 I’ve done this process three times already.
 I know all the things you’re going to recommend trying, and I’ve tried them all.
 Can you please forward me to the returns team?”

 Customer service rep: <baffled silence, followed by my fourth round of instructions on how to clean the print heads>